-Quantifying risk: What can cyber risk management learn from the financial services industry? has been added to your bookmarks.
+Quantifying risk: What can cyber risk management learn from the financial services industry? has been saved

 Quantitative models to measure cyber risk—the same kinds of models widely used by financial services firms—are starting to gain broader acceptance.
 But risk managers may be led astray if they rely too much on models out of context.
 What lessons in effectively using models does the financial services industry hold for cyber risk management?